Skip to main content

 It’s also not as though audiences are unwilling to celebrate demonstrations of healthy male friendship when they do wander into the discourse–The Shawshank Redemption is IMDb’s highest rated film, and I have seen like twenty appreciation posts about “Sam & Frodo=Friendship Goals.”
 So why don’t we see more thoughtful depictions of male friendship?

-The Banshees of Inisherin is one of those rare films that actually bothers to answer these questions, and I want to finish what it started and spell out the connections it makes–that men especially are not trained to see friendship as serving their larger masculine identity and that the consequences for this neglect wreck formidable damage to the heart and soul.
+The Banshees of Inisherin is one of those rare films that actually bothers to answer these questions, and I want to finish what it started and spell out the connections it makes–that men especially are not trained to see friendship as serving their larger masculine identity and that the consequences for this neglect wreck real damage to the heart and soul.

 The Banshees of Inisherin

-At the center of the film are two pals living in Ireland in the early 1920s: the pragmatic Colm plagued by illusions of grandeur and the unassuming Padraic who’s content to just take care of the farm animals.
+At the center of the film are two pals living in Ireland in the early 1920s: the pragmatic Colm plagued by illusions of grandeur, and the unassuming Padraic who’s content to just take care of the farm animals.
 The two have been best friends for years, which is why Padraic is thrown for a loop when Colm announces that he no longer has room for Padraic in his life and does not wish to continue in their friendship.
-Colm describes feeling an increased sense of urgency to create something lasting, and he says that he’s going to use the time he would have spent entertaining Padraic to compose a new song.
-This completely confounds Padraic, who just can’t wrap his mind around why his best friend doesn’t want to have anything to do with him anymore.

 When Padraic proceeds to ignore these new boundaries, Colm presents an ultimatum: anytime Padraic bothers him from then on, he is going to take out a pair of old shears and cut off one of his own fingers, saying he will do this however many times he needs until Padraic learns to stay away from him.
 There are some back and forth episodes between them, and against all logic or reason, Colm not only makes good on his promise, but then proceeds to throw his severed fingers at Padraic’s door.

-The townsfolk, including Padraic’s sister, Siobhan, and the local fool, Dominic, watch the conflict unfold with unease as the two former friends are drawn into increasingly bizarre confrontations.
+The townsfolk--including Padraic’s sister, Siobhan, and the local fool, Dominic--watch the conflict unfold with unease as the two former friends are drawn into increasingly bizarre confrontations.
 The conflict escalates when Padraic’s favorite Donkey, Jenny, becomes a casualty in this war when she accidentally chokes on one of Colm’s dismembered fingers.
 In retaliation, Padraic confronts Colm, saying he is going to burn down his house the next day and he won’t be checking to see whether Colm is still in it when he does.
 Padraic follows through on this promise, but not before retrieving Colm’s dog, sparing him from the violence Colm unwittingly afflicted on Jenny.

 The next morning, Colm sincerely apologizes for having inadvertently killed Jenny, and he thanks Padraic for watching out for his dog.
 Padraic replies, his voice cracking ever so slightly, “Anytime.”
 They then part ways, each returning to his own fortress of self-inflicted solitude.

-Director Martin McDonagh had previously worked with Colin Farrell and Brendan Gleeson on his 2008 film In Bruges (and that movie is also fantastic) and had long teased the idea of rounding up the old gang to work on another project.
+Director Martin McDonagh had previously worked with Colin Farrell and Brendan Gleeson on his 2008 film In Bruges (and that movie is also fantastic) and had long teased the idea of rounding up the old gang for another project.
 McDonagh has also spoken several times about how the COVID-19 lockdown brought the onset of an escalating sense of desperation to achieve and accomplish.
 Blending that desperation with the isolation of lockdown was interesting to him, and it seemed as good a chance as any to call up Farrel and Gleeson for another project.
 In the words of Farrell,

 “… the whole script, for me, was about love, was about respect, was about regard, and how those things get lost under the tumult of words unspoken, dreams unfulfilled, and losses that haven’t been grieved properly.”